mobxjs/mobx-vue-lite/README.md

 ### **`<Observer />`**

-Is a renderless Vue component, which applies observer to its children. `<Observer>` can be used both inside Options and Composition API components.
+Is a renderless Vue component, which applies observer to its children.

 #### Install as a global plugin (Optional)